 SHREVE VS. SWALEC; COOK COUNTY; $3,209,000 JURY AWARD

-However, their arguments in court were not effective with the jury because they returned a $3,209,000 award for Shreve for pain and suffering, emotional distress, disfigurement, medical bills, and loss of normal life.
+However, their arguments in court were not valid with the jury because they returned a $3,209,000 award for Shreve for pain and suffering, emotional distress, disfigurement, medical bills, and loss of ordinary life.

 BIDINGER VS. COLLINS; KANE COUNTY; $100,000 SETTLEMENT